rule

 Text 56

-Those who in this world know Krishna as He really is understand the stationary and moving as being forms of the Supreme Lord, the complete, the essence outside of which nothing at all is found here [compare B.G.
-7: 26]
+They who in this world know Krishna as He really is, understand that the moving and not moving living entities [including inorganic matter] are two different manifestations of the Supreme Lord.
+He is the Complete Whole, the essence outside of which nothing exists out here [compare B.G.
+7: 26].

 Those who in this world know Krishna as He really is understand the stationary and moving as being forms of the Supreme Lord, the complete, the essence outside of which nothing at all is found here [compare B.G.
 7: 26].
 (Vedabase)